 We have to take precautions while working with electricity or with important devices.
 We must use them under the guidance of our elders.
+What we have learnt-

 - Iron, nickel, cobalt are magnetic metals.

 - Magnets settle along the north-south direction when suspended freely.

 - Magnetism is concentrated near the poles.

 - The poles of a magnet cannot be separated.

 - Electromagnetic energy is used in our day-to-day life.